Read This First

 Prompt 2: Create a table showing the fields in which information theory is essential, explain its importance to the field, and indicate the degree of future importance to the field.

-The central claim is this: This table summarizes the essential role of information theory across various fields, highlighting its current and future significance in advancing technology, security, data analysis, and understanding complex systems.
+In plain terms: This table summarizes the essential role of information theory across various fields, highlighting its current and future significance in advancing technology, security, data analysis, and understanding complex systems.

 Table: Fields in Which Information Theory is Essential